 But there’s also emotional parts to your brain which remember what you did in the past and if it worked or not.
 If junk food helped you reduce stress then the emotional part of your brain will remember this!

 Next time you are stressed the emotional brain will try to make you repeat the same habit and get the same reward!

-If you repeat the same routines (eating junk food) many times (especially during childhood) then your brain gets stuck!
+If you repeat the same routines (eating sweet food at night) many times (especially during childhood) then your brain gets stuck!
 This is why it’s so difficult to stop craving junk food!

 6 – Hunger